ZipeStudio/SourceHop/README.md

 # 💬 Description

-Client side mod that allows the player to try bhop from the Source engine.
+Client side mod that allows the player to try bhop from the Source engine.<br></br>
 You can edit the mod settings for yourself using the YACL & modmenu mods.

   <img src="https://github.com/user-attachments/assets/e590f117-c53f-42d9-8362-86e4c6153a34" width="1000px" alt="mod showcase"/>